-An introduction to the International Phonetic Alphabet and its application to problems of correct phonetic utterance.
-Phonetic accuracy improves oral expression by the student and aural comprehension by the listener.
+An introduction to the nuances of French pronunciation, the International Phonetic Alphabet (IPA), and its application to problems of correct phonetic utterance.
+Students focus on pitfalls of pronunciation for native speakers of American English, transcribe French sentences to and from IPA, refine their listening comprehension and oral expression.
 Conducted in French and English.